langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 embeddings = DatabricksEmbeddings(endpoint="databricks-bge-large-en")
 ```

-See [usage example](/docs/integrations/text_embedding/databricks) for more guidance for how to use it within your LangChain application.
+See the [usage example](/docs/integrations/text_embedding/databricks) for more guidance on how to use it within your LangChain application.

 Vector Search
 -------------

 Databricks Vector Search is a serverless similarity search engine that allows you to store a vector representation of your data, including metadata, in a vector database.
-With Vector Search, you can create auto-updating vector search indexes from Delta tables managed by Unity Catalog and query them with a simple API to return the most similar vectors.
+With Vector Search, you can create auto-updating vector search indexes from [Delta](https://docs.databricks.com/en/introduction/delta-comparison.html) tables managed by [Unity Catalog](https://www.databricks.com/product/unity-catalog) and query them with a simple API to return the most similar vectors.

 ```
 from langchain_community.vectorstores import DatabricksVectorSearch